rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 | 1 | The operation failed with extended status available in the `VM-instruction error field` of the current VMCS. |
 | 2 | The operation failed without status available. |

-If we set the VMXON Region using VMXON and it fails, then status = 1.
-If there isn't any VMCS, the status = 2; if the operation was successful, the status = 0.

-If you execute the above code twice without executing VMXOFF, you get errors.
+If we set the VMXON Region using VMXON and it fails, then the status is equal to 1.
+If there isn't any VMCS, the status is equal to 2, and if the operation was successful, the status is zero.
+We get errors if we execute the above code twice without executing VMXOFF.

-Now, our VMXON Region is ready, and we're good to go.
+Now, the VMXON Region is ready, and we're good to go.

 ## **Virtual-Machine Control Data Structures (VMCS)**